Credentials Should Live Outside the LMS

 A public badge wall keeps credentials visible and verifiable without forcing the learner back through the LMS that first issued them.

-Open source matters for the same reason open standards matter.
-If a school is going to treat digital credentials as durable learner records, staff should be able to inspect the code, run the system, and trace how verification works.
+Open source and open standards are both important: if a school is going to treat digital credentials as durable learner records, staff should be able to inspect the code, run the system, and trace how verification works.
 A black box is a bad place to keep records that are supposed to outlast a vendor contract.

-We picked boring pieces on purpose: TypeScript for a shared codebase across runtime profiles, Postgres for relational data and queue state, S3-compatible object storage for signed credential records, and both Cloudflare-hosted and Node + Docker deployment paths.
-Hosted should be an option.
-Self-hosted should be an option too.
+We picked boring pieces on purpose for the tech stack: TypeScript for a shared codebase across runtime profiles, Postgres for relational data and queue state, S3-compatible object storage for signed credential records, and both Cloudflare-hosted and Node + Docker deployment paths.

 References